 These collectible Slurpee cups come from the era of flared jeans, Earth Shoes and leaded gasoline.
 This is back before the internet, home video, video games and other fabulous electrified time-wasters.
-All that was available was three broadcast networks and … Continue reading
+Only three broadcast networks and a handful of UHF … Continue reading

 My Mom with her first grandchild and a pumpkin I won in a sixth grade dance.